foureyes/csci-ua.0480-spring2021-034/homework/01-connectmoji.markdown

 * borders between cells
 * the contents of each cell
-* labels on the rows and columns
+* labels on the columns

 Printing out an example result would yield: